 Conflicts of Interest or Bias Any individual carrying out any part of this policy shall be free from any actual conflict of interest or demonstrated bias that would impact the handling of a matter.
 Should the Title IX and Equity Services Coordinator have a conflict of interest, the Title IX and Equity Services Coordinator is to immediately notify the Dean of Students and/or Chief Human Resources Officer who will either take, or reassign, the role of the Coordinator for purposes of carrying out the handling and finalization of the matter at issue.
-Should any investigator, Decisionmaker, or Appeals Officer have a conflict of interest, the investigator, Decisionmaker, or Appeals Officer is to notify the Title IX and Equity Services Coordinator may reassign the role as appropriate.
+Should any investigator, Decisionmaker, or Appeals Officer have a conflict of interest, the investigator, Decisionmaker, or Appeals Officer is to notify the Title IX and Equity Services Coordinator upon discovery of the conflict so that the Title IX and Equity Services Coordinator may reassign the role as appropriate.
 This policy will note where parties have the opportunity to challenge the participation of any individual implementing this policy based on actual conflict of interest or demonstrated bias.